adaptivestone/framework-documentation/docs/06-Controllers/03-middleware.md

 import Cors from "@adaptivestone/framework/services/http/middleware/Cors.js";
 ```

-Add cors headers if origin match config.
+Adds CORS headers if the origin matches the config.

 #### Parameters

-origins - array of strings of regexp to check original.
-Required parameter
+`origins` - an array of strings or regex to check the origin.
+Required parameter.

 ```javascript
   static get middleware() {